 The Minority Connection Initiative is among the more than 40 multicultural groups on campus, including the African Students Organization, the Howard Thurman Center for Common Ground, Alianza Latina, the Minority Engineers Society, the Asian Student Union, the International Society, and Umoja (BU’s black student union).

-Earlier fall semester 2018, the Minority Connection Initiative invited many of these groups, as well as others, to its first Students of Color Welcome Celebration—a night of networking, group information signups, speakers, and food.
+Earlier this semester, the Minority Connection Initiative invited many of these groups, as well as others, to its first Students of Color Welcome Celebration—a night of networking, group information signups, speakers, and food.

 “This event really signals BU’s commitment to redefining itself not just through intellectual and academic excellence, but also through diversity and inclusion,” said Louis Chude-Sokei, a College of Arts & Sciences professor of English, the director of BU’s African American Studies Program, and holder of the George and Joyce Wein Chair in African American Studies.
 “As undergrads, I understand the world is against you, nobody cares, the system is oppressing you, etc. I got it, I was there too.
 But you have to understand, there are individuals at this University at a very high level who have been hired to make things otherwise.
 A lot of them are here tonight.”